-For Post's problem for \preceq_m , the definition of a simple predicate in the synthetic setting is most interesting.
+For Post's problem for $\preceq_m$ , the definition of a simple predicate in the synthetic setting is most interesting.
 The complement of a simple predicate has to be infinite, but is not allowed to have an infinite, enumerable subpredicate.
-In classical mathematics, p is infinite if and only if it is Cantor-infinite, i.e. if there is an injective function $\mathbb{N} \hookrightarrow p$.
+In classical mathematics, p is infinite if and only if it is Cantor-infinite, i.e. if there is an injective function $\mathbb{N} \hookrightarrow p$ .
 However, Cantor-infinite predicates (defined via functions) have a (synthetically) enumerable, infinite subpredicate - enumerated by the function witnessing Cantor infinity.
-In constructive mathematics, a predicate p is called infinite if for any sequence $[x_1,\ldots,x_n]$ there exists a p different from all p0.
+In constructive mathematics, a predicate p is called infinite if for any sequence $[x_1, \ldots, x_n]$ there exists a y different from all $x_i$ but such that py.
 However, any fully constructive proof of infinity in this sense can be turned into a proof of Cantor infinity, meaning there can be no such proof for the complement of a simple predicate.
 It is thus crucial that infinity is defined to be exactly non-finiteness.
 The complement of a simple predicate is then non-finite, but not Cantor-infinite.
-Only with this definition of infinity Post's problem for m1 can be settled constructively.
+Only with this definition of infinity Post's problem for $\preceq_m$ can be settled constructively.

-For Post's problem for \leq{tt} several interesting aspects of constructivisation appear: First, the definition of hypersimple predicates has to be chosen carefully to ensure that hypersimple predicates are constructively tt-incomplete.
-The construction of a hypersimple predicate H as the deficiency predicate of the halting problem is then easier.
+For Post's problem for $\leq{tt}$ several interesting aspects of constructivisation appear: First, the definition of hypersimple predicates has to be chosen carefully to ensure that hypersimple predicates are constructively tt-incomplete.
+The construction of a hypersimple predicate H as

+[189] Post.
+1944.
+Recursively enumerable sets of positive integers and their decision problems. the deficiency predicate of the halting problem is then easier.
 The literature contains multiple undecidability proofs of H, and we discuss three of them: The most conventional proof is to prove undecidability via simpleness of H. But since proofs showing that hypersimple predicates are simple seem to be inherently classical and we only manage to weaken the assumption to MP we also give a direct, fully constructive undecidability proof for H, which however does not generalise to arbitrary hypersimple predicates.
 Lastly, in the next chapter, we propose a definition of Turing reducibility following Bauer and show that the halting problem Turing reduces to H, again using MP.